 You must obtain preauthorization as soon as possible but at least 15 days before you are admitted for a non-emergency hospital admission or stay.

 If you have an emergency hospital admission, surgery or specified procedure, you, a family member, your physician or the hospital must preauthorize within 48 hours of the service.

 When the preauthorization service identifies a major medical condition, that condition will be subject to case management review.
 Case management review aims at identifying major medical conditions early in the treatment plan and makes recommendations regarding the medical necessity of requested health care services.

 Case managers with experience in intensive medical treatment and rehabilitation provide case management services.
 The case manager works with the patient's physician to identify available resources and develop the best treatment plan.
-Case management review may even recommend services and equipment In addition, the case manager can coordinate the various caregivers, such as occupational or physical therapists, required by the patient.
+In addition, the case manager can coordinate the various caregivers, such as occupational or physical therapists, required by the patient.

 Situations that may benefit from case management include severe illnesses and injuries such as:

 - Head trauma